auto-pi-lot/autopilot/docs/examples.tasks.blink.rst

         timestamp_off = tables.StringCol(26)

 ``TrialData`` declares the data that will be returned for each "trial" -- or complete set of executed task stages.
-It is used by the :class:`~autopilot.core.subject.Subject` object to make a data table with the correct data types.
+It is used by the :class:`~autopilot.data.subject.Subject` object to make a data table with the correct data types.
 Declare each piece of data using a pytables Column descriptor (see https://www.pytables.org/usersguide/libref/declarative_classes.html#col-sub-classes for available data types, and the pytables guide: https://www.pytables.org/usersguide/tutorials.html for more information)